How to grow your Shopify sales: marketing strategy tips, tactics & ideas

-Once you’ve built your Shopify store, it’s time to direct people to it.
-Having pooled the expertise of our digital marketing team, here are some tactics on how to market your Shopify site and drive more sales.
+Built your Shopify website?
+It’s time to direct people to it.
+Dive in to discover the collective wisdom of our digital marketing experts — here’s how to market your Shopify site and grow your sales.

-You need to make sure that your potential customers know you exist and are aware of what products and services you provide — PR, organic and paid social media and video advertising all play key roles in generating this early-stage brand awareness.
+To act as a trigger and ensure your brand name is visible when customers evaluate products and services on offer, they need to know you exist.
+Here, PR, organic and paid social media and video advertising all play key roles in generating this early-stage brand awareness.

 Use PR to reach your audiences where they already are

 What types of online and offline news content do your target customers consume?
 This might include local publications, hobbyist magazines, lifestyle outlets or even industry trade websites.

 If you have a new product launch, some company achievements, recent staff hires or perhaps some expansion plans, consider using these sorts of newsworthy ‘hooks’ to secure press coverage in those publications your audience reads.
 Your hook may be based on some interesting data and insights you’ve found which tie into current trends and topics.

 Positive news coverage in the publications your customers read can do wonders for early-stage brand awareness.
 Consistency is key; repeated exposure builds further trust and recognition.